Adam Shankman

 Adam Michael Shankman (born November 27, 1964) is an American film director, producer, writer, dancer, author, actor, and choreographer.
 He was a permanent judge on seasons 6–7 of the television program So You Think You Can Dance.
-He began his professional career in musical theater, and was a dancer in music videos for Paula Abdul and Janet Jackson.
-Shankman has choreographed dozens of films and directed several feature-length films, including A Walk to Remember, Bringing Down the House, The Pacifier, and the musicals Hairspray and Disenchanted.
+He began his professional career in musical theater and was a dancer in music videos for Paula Abdul and Janet Jackson.
+Shankman has choreographed dozens of films and directed several feature-length films, including A Walk to Remember, Bringing Down the House, The Pacifier, and the musicals Hairspray, Rock of Ages and Disenchanted.

-His company, Offspring Entertainment (which he co-owns with his sister) produces films and television for various studios and networks.
+His company, Offspring Entertainment (which he co-owns with his sister), produces films and television for various studios and networks.

 Shankman is also currently co-writing young adult novels for Simon & Schuster imprint Atheneum Books for Young Readers.
 The books, co-written with author Laura Lee Sullivan, follow the story of rags to riches Lucille O'Malley as she becomes Hollywood's "it girl", navigating a murder mystery and meeting her match, Frederick van der Waals.

 Early life

 Shankman was born in Los Angeles to an upper-middle-class Jewish family.
 He is the son of Phyllis (née Perper), a licensed practitioner in Gestalt therapy, and Ned Shankman, an entertainment lawyer and manager for such acts as Barry White, the American band X, and Sister Sledge.
-His sister Jennifer was born when Shankman was four years old.
+His sister, Jennifer Shankman-Gibgot, was born when Shankman was four years old.
 He attended Palisades High School before attending Juilliard School.